meta-llama/llama-recipes/recipes/use_cases/end2end-recipes/chatbot/pipelines/README.md

 python eval_chatbot.py -m meta-llama/Meta-Llama-3-8B-Instruct -v 8000
 ```

+TODO: evaluation using LLM as judge
 ### Step 5: Testing with local inference

-Once we believe our fine-tuned model has passed our evaluation and we can deploy it locally to manually test it by asking questions.
+Once we believe our fine-tuned model has passed our evaluation and we can deploy it locally to manually test it by manually asking questions.

 ```bash
 python recipes/inference/local_inference/inference.py --model_name meta-llama/Meta-Llama-3-8B-Instruct --peft_model chatbot-8b